ROUND DANCING — CHOREOGRAPHED BALLROOM

 The term apparently means or is related to "grapevine."
 The figure is variable, but usually consists of one or more steps for the man and a three-or-more–step circle vine for the woman, turning 1/2 or more, ending in closed position.
 (There might be more uniformity than this, but I haven't discovered it yet.)

-Three-step vine—in CP, the man might step sd & fwd L turning LF (woman XLIB of R), man ronde R & continue to roatate (woman sd R), fwd R (woman XLIF of R), - (woman swivels to face);
+A three-step variation—in CP, the man might step sd & fwd L turning LF (woman XLIB of R), man ronde R & continue to roatate (woman sd R), fwd R (woman XLIF of R), - (woman swivels to face);

 Giro